 Serve your pumpkin risotto sprinkled with more parmesan cheese and a good grating of freshly ground black pepper and a bit more fresh sage.

-If you don’t happen to have a pumpkin to hand (why not, it’s October everyone has a pumpkin!) you can use butternut squash instead.
+If you don’t happen to have a pumpkin to hand (why not, it’s October everyone has a pumpkin!) you can use butternut squash instead for this pumpkin risotto recipe.

 No fresh sage?
 Then use dried sage but go easy as it is a very strong herb.
 You use half the quantity of dried herbs as you would fresh herbs.
 This is because their flavour is far more concentrated by drying.